Early Retirement at 33: An Overview

 After my job ended, I pulled out The Plan and quickly figured out we have “enough”.
 Now my days are free and I can do (or not do) whatever I want.
 Mrs. Root of Good tried (but failed) to retire in 2015.
 She switched to part time work (for full time pay) and eventually joined me in early retirement in early 2016.
 The last two years she worked, she had two paid summers off so we could travel to Canada for two and a half weeks and to Mexico for over seven weeks.

-In a nutshell, this is the story of how I went from a thousandaire to a millionaire in 15 years.
-Over the next few weeks, I’ll be expanding on most of the topics I have covered in this Overview post.
-Stay tuned to Rootofgood.com!
+In a nutshell, this is the story of how I went from a thousandaire to a millionaire in about ten years.
+The rest of our early retirement story continues to be written every day.

 If you want to find out more about any particular area of our lives or finances, please share with me below!